ANL11-A2 reactor: multigroup Neutron Diffusion

 Importing geometry and meshing

-The geometry and the mesh are imported from “ANL11A2_octave.msh”, generated with GMSH.
+The geometry and the mesh can be either created with GMSH or imported from “ANL11A2_octave.msh”, if available.

 [2]: